Budujemy demokratyczną wspólnotę, zdolną sprostać wyzwaniom współczesności. Przyznajemy granty, stypendia i nagrody, które pomagają ją wzmacniać.

 Change

-The generation responsible for the fate of Central Europe has liberal democracy to thank for three decades of unprecedent social and economic stability.
+The generation responsible for the fate of Central Europe has liberal democracy to thank for three decades of unprecedented social and economic stability.
 But the future fortune of this political construct is no longer a given.
 We’ve been accustomed to the tale that sensible laws and independent institutions would alone guarantee our political freedoms.
 Education was treated as subservient to the economy, at best providing citizens with future jobs.
 We now see that this view was irresponsibly optimistic and intellectually wanting.
 In order to effectively stand up to the challenges posed by illiberal forces, the climate crises or artificial intelligence we need to change the way we understand the role of education: it is, first and foremost, to teach us how to be citizens.
 To quote Leo Strauss, “education is the only answer to the always pressing question, to the political question par excellence, of how to reconcile order which is not oppression with freedom which is not license.”

 The Inspiration